Alien Huang

 He was a member of Japanese TV Asahi's disbanded boy band HC3 in 2002 and Taiwanese Rock Records' disbanded boy band Cosmo (丸子) in 2003.
 He went on to release five solo albums and acted in movies and television dramas.
-He is known as presenter of a popular Taiwanese variety entertainment show, 100% Entertainment《娛樂百分百, which he left in early 2016.
+He was known as the host of popular Taiwanese variety entertainment show 100% Entertainment, which he left in early 2016.

 Huang was the founder and designer of AES (Alien Evolution Studio), a clothing brand which he established in 2008.
-He also published three books of illustrations.
+He also published three illustration books.

 Early life

 Alien Huang was born in Taipei.
 He grew up living with his father, younger sister and paternal grandmother.
 Although he lived separately from his mother due to his parents' early divorce, they still maintained a close relationship.
-Ever since primary school, his talent in arts and crafts had been evident as his grades were always within the top three for poster-designing projects.
+Ever since primary school, his talent in arts and crafts had been evident as his grades were always within the top three ranks in poster-designing projects.
 When he was in middle school, his father intended to train him to become a professional golf player.
 However, due to his interest in performing, he decided to apply to HuaGang High School of Performing Arts, where he was accepted after achieving first place out of thousands of applicants.
 There, he met classmate Rainie Yang, and they dated for three years.
 Their relationship ended when Rainie made her debut in the entertainment industry and dropped out of high school.
 He also put his hosting talents to use by serving as the MC of all major events held at school.
 In his spare time, he even worked in a fast-food restaurant.
 He obtained a lifeguard licence at the age of 18, and a swimming coach qualification when he was 20 years of age.

 Huang chose his English name "Alien" because he hoped to be an indefinable and unique character, like aliens are, full of creativity and not confined to normality.
 He previously also had various other English names, including "Janson" when he was in high school and "Harry" when he was in primary school.